LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

   <figcaption>Figure 5: The marginal density in Tracer.</figcaption>
 </figure>

-As you can see the posterior probability density is roughly bell-shaped.
+As you can see the, posterior probability density is roughly bell-shaped.
-There is some sampling noise which would be reduced if we ran the chain for longer or sampled more often but we already have a good estimate of the mean and HPD interval.
+If the curve does not look very smooth, it is because there is some sampling noise: we could smooth it out more if we ran the MCMC chain for longer or took more samples.
+Regardless, our mean and highest posterior density interval (HPD; also known as the credible interval) estimates should be good given the ESSs.

-You can overlay the density plots of multiple traces in order to compare them (it is up to the user to determine whether they are comparable on the the same axis or not).
+Note that you can overlay the density plots of multiple traces in order to compare them (it is up to you to determine whether they are comparable on the the same axis or not).
-Select the relative substitution rates for all three codon positions in the table to the left (labelled mu.0, mu.1 and mu.2).
+For example: select the relative substitution rates for all three codon positions (partitions) in the left-hand panel (labelled "mu.0", "mu.1" and "mu.2").
 You will now see the posterior probability densities for the relative substitution rate at all three codon positions overlaid:

 <figure class="image">
   <img src="mu.png" alt="relative substitution rates">
   <figcaption>Figure 6: The posterior probability densities for the relative substitution rates.</figcaption>
 </figure>

 ## Summarising the trees